mweel1/usa_high_level/bio/index-public.md

 In office, I did a deal with our local government ([https://smrpd.org/](https://smrpd.org/)) for a $.01 they would get everything I do.

 I would like to be the CTO of America and contract this work out and receive 30% of the costs.
+It would be a honor to bring back the Republican party as a party of standards, operations and enforcement and continue to serve the citizens of the country.

 Have a few other requirements: